 A RICH LEGACY

 With locations in Saskatoon, Moose Jaw, North Battleford and Yorkton, the Western Development Museum is the most prominent chronicler of Saskatchewan’s early years (www.wdm.ca).
 The Hepburn Museum of Wheat, a half-hour north of Saskatoon, makes it easy to experience that most iconic prairie symbol—the traditional wooden grain elevator.
 Two national historic sites, Fort Walsh and Fort Battleford, bring to life the early days of the North-West Mounted Police, and their role in establishing law and order in the West (www.parkscanada.gc.ca/fortwalsh; www.parkscanada.gc.ca/battleford).
 Visitors are always awe-struck by the remarkable rare book collection at the Athol Murray College of Notre Dame in Wilcox, just south of Regina.
 It houses the largest collection of 13th to 17th century books and manuscripts in Canada—everything from original treatises of philosophers and saints to handwritten decrees by popes and kings.
 To really go back in time, as much as 6,000 years, head to Wanuskewin Heritage Park in a scenic valley on Saskatoon’s northern outskirts (www.wanuskewin.com).
 It is considered among the best examples of pre-contact occupation sites on the North American Great Plains.
 Ancient archaeological finds including a bison kill site and medicine wheel meld with a vibrant present-day Indigenous culture.
-Wanuskewin Heritage Park has been named to Canada’s tentative list for UNESCO World Heritage sites.
+Wanuskewin Heritage Park has been named to Canada’s tentative list for UNESCO World Heritage sites in 2025.

 ENJOYING THE BEST

 Given that Saskatchewan is a major food producer, it is not surprising that folks here like to eat well.
 With a cuisine reflecting local products and the province’s diverse ethnic makeup, there are more food-centred events than you can shake a skewer stick at.
 Try Mortlach’s Saskatoon Berry Festival (www.mortlach.ca) or take in the Battle of the Prairies where top food trucks from across Saskatchewan and Manitoba face off in Moosomin.

 Calling Saskatchewan golf-crazy is an understatement; the number of courses per capita is among the highest in the country.
-Choose from hidden gems in small communities to famous award-winners such as Dakota Dunes Golf Links (www.dakotadunes.ca), named among the top public courses in Canada by SCOREGolf.
+Choose from hidden gems in small communities to famous award-winners such as Dakota Dunes Golf Links (www.dakotadunes.ca), Saskatchewan’s #1 Ranked Public Course according to SCOREGolf.
 For an extensive listing, see www.saskgolfer.com.